 Preparing a budget

 It is important to plan a budget in order to make sure that you can cover all the costs related to your university life.
-Here is a budget example including many expenses that you will have to assume
+Please visit the Financial Aid and awards website to see a sample budget that includes many expenses that you will have to assume.

 How to apply ?